AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/yYSeRiR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Right Click on the windows start button from there click on run, a window should pop up type in the command wf.msc
+Right-click on the Windows Start button, then click on Run.
+A window should pop up.
+Type in the command wf.msc.
 </p>
 <br />